fvaleri/strimzi-debugging/sessions/001/README.md

-## Kafka cluster deployments and tools
+## Kafka introduction and deployments

 [Apache Kafka](https://kafka.apache.org) is an **Open Source distributed streaming platform** that lets you read, write, store, and process messages across many machines.
 [Red Hat AMQ Streams](https://catalog.redhat.com/software/operators/detail/5ef20efd46bc301a95a1e9a4) includes Kafka and a set of operators from the [CNCF Strimzi](https://strimzi.io) project.